pierrep/ofAppImage/README.md

 Compile it as an openFrameworks app, either using `Make` or whatever your preferred IDE is.

 ### Clone the AppImage directory using the provided script
-Run the `rename-appimage.sh` bash script, and pass as a parameter the name of the app you compiled in the previous step, which will become the project name.
+Back on your host system (not on the VM) run the `rename-appimage.sh` bash script, and pass as a parameter the name of the app you compiled in the previous step, which will become the project name.
 The second parameter the script takes is the default directory structure provided in this repository.
 Run the script as follows: